selenil/zereth/README.md

 # Zereth

 > [!WARNING]
-> This project is on early stage of development and ready for production use.
+> This project is on early stage of development and not ready for production use.

 ## Development